-In this article explained about basic concepts in carbonation process for sugar refining like Reactions and Process Description, Flow diagram of carbonation Process, Main Equipment Operation and Specifications, CO2 Gas scrubbing system and Filtration process of carbonated liquor.
+In this article explains about basic concepts in the carbonation process for sugar refining like Reactions and Process Description, Flow diagram of carbonation processes, Main Equipment Operation and Specifications, CO2 Gas scrubbing system and the Filtration process of carbonated liquor.

 Sugar Refinery Carbonation Process | Sugarprocesstech